BKWLD/tram/README.md

 ## About

-The idea behind *tram.js* is simple: Take the flexibility and performance of CSS3 transitions and manage them through a more powerful JavaScript API, while providing support for older browsers.
+Take the flexibility and performance of CSS3 transitions and manage them through a more powerful JavaScript API, while providing support for older browsers.
+Welcome to tram.

+File sizes:

+* dev ~`38 kb`
+* min ~`14 kb`
+* gzip ~`3 kb`

 ### How it works